dang-nh/precommit-llm/README.md

 Issues:
   [MEDIUM] Potential bug: variable 'result' may be used before assignment
     Line: 45-50
+    Category: bug
     Suggestion: Initialize 'result' with a default value before the try-except block
+    Explanation: If an exception occurs before 'result' is assigned, using it later will raise NameError

 Coding Convention Issues:
   • Function 'calculate_total' is too long (30 lines)
     Line: 25-55
+    Convention: PEP 8 - Function Length
     Suggestion: Consider breaking it down into smaller functions

   • Variable names 'a', 'b', 'c' are not descriptive
     Line: 27-29
+    Convention: PEP 8 - Naming Conventions
-    Suggestion: Use more descriptive variable names
+    Suggestion: Use more descriptive variable names like 'amount', 'base_price', 'count'

 Security Concerns:
   [HIGH] Use of 'eval' function is a security risk
     Line: 42
+    Vulnerability Type: code-injection
+    Potential Impact: Remote code execution by attackers
-    Suggestion: Replace eval() with safer alternatives
+    Suggestion: Replace eval() with safer alternatives like ast.literal_eval() or json.loads() CWE ID: CWE-95

+Positive Aspects:
+  • Good use of error handling with try/except blocks
+  • Consistent code formatting
+  • Helpful docstrings on public functions

 General Feedback:
-  The code could benefit from more comments and better error handling.
+  The code is well structured but could benefit from more input validation and better error handling.
+Consider adding type hints for better maintainability.

+Summary: The code has one medium severity bug and one high security risk that should be addressed.
+It generally follows good practices but needs some refactoring for better maintainability.

 File Type: Python
 --------------------------------------------------------------------------------